 2. BASIC INFORMATION

-Year and semester of studies II year, 3&4 semester Number of ECTS credits 17.00
+Year and semester of studies Number of ECTS credits 17.00

-FORMS OF CLASSES Number of hours Contacting hours with academic teacher ECTS credits calculation
+FORMS OF CLASSES Number ECTS credits calculation

-of hours Let's creates calculation
+Contacting hours with academic teacher of hours

-Lecture (L) 40 2.0
+Lecture (L) 40 3.0

 Seminar (S) 50 4.0

-Classes (C) 90 4.0
+Classes (C) 90 5.0

 e-learning (e-L)

 Practical classes (PC)

 Work placement (WP)

-Unassisted student's w ork
+Unassisted student's work

-Preparation for classes and completions 190 7.0
+Preparation for classes and completions 190 5.0

-3. Course objectives 01 To develop a solid understanding of the structures, properties, and metabolism of substances present in the body: proteins, carbohydrates, lipids, nucleic acids, vitamins, hormones; control and integration of metabolic pathways 02 To give insight into understanding how metabolic processes can contribute to an explanation of pathological phenomena.

-To give the students experience in biochemical methodology to appreciate the clinical biochemistry techniques as diagnostic tools and to be able to interpret the results for appropriate diagnosis and follow up of patients.
+01 To develop a solid understanding of the structures, properties, and metabolism of substances present in the body: proteins, carbohydrates, lipids, nucleic acids, vitamins, hormones; control and integration of metabolic pathways 02 To give insight into understanding how metabolic processes can contribute to an explanation of pathological phenomena.
+03 To give the students experience in biochemical methodology to appreciate the clinical biochemistry techniques as diagnostic tools and to be able to interpret the results for appropriate diagnosis and follow up of patients.

-4. Standards of Learning - Detailed description of effects of Learning (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study)
+4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study)

-Code and number of effect of learning in accordance with standards of learning
+Code and number of effect of learning in accordance with standards of learning --